ni/monodrive-documentation/docs/LV_client/quick_start/LabVIEW_run_examples.md

 ### Radar with Kalman Filter Example

 The Radar with Kalman Filtering Example, *mono_radar_with_kalman_filter_cpp_dll.vi*, demonstrates a compiled C++ DLL with implementation of a Kalman Filter.
-The Kalman Filter applies to the AoA from monoDrive's Radar sensor when the EGO vehicle brakes during an Automatic Emergency Braking (AEB) scenario.
+The Kalman Filter applies to the Angle of Arrival from monoDrive's Radar sensor when the EGO vehicle brakes during an Automatic Emergency Braking (AEB) scenario.
 This example is intended to be used with the monoDrive Simulator's "Highway Track" map and the "Car-to-Car-Rear-Stationary.json" trajectory.

 <div class="img_container">
     <img class='wide_img' src="../imgs/kalman.png"/>